perrette/scribe/README.md

     - at the time of writing, `openai-whisper` does not install.

 - Ubuntu:
-    - issues with wayland: see caveates in the Use the [keyboard section](#use-the-keyboard-with-wayland).
+    - see caveats in the use of the keyboard under Wayland [keyboard section](#use-the-keyboard-with-wayland).
 - MacOS:
     - tested on a Macbook Air M1 8Gb RAM, with python 3.12.
 It runs, but poorly, presumably because of the low memory: prefer the `openaiapi` backend for such machines
     - I expect better memory specs will have the local models run fine